Fairy Tale Police Department

-Fairy Tale Police Department is an Australian animated series, produced by the company Yoram Gross-EM.TV in co-production with EM.TV & Merchandising AG, Victory Media Group, and Talit Communications.
+Fairy Tale Police Department is an animated series, produced by the company Yoram Gross-EM.TV in co-production with EM.TV & Merchandising AG, Victory Media Group, and Talit Communications.
 It aired on Seven Network at various times.
-It offers a new perspective on classic fairy tales through the central characters Johnny Legend Fantasy and Christine Anderson.
+It offers a new perspective on classic fairy tales through the central characters Johnny Legend and Christine Anderson.
 They are magic police officers who restore balance to society.

-In the United States, it aired on Cartoon Network from October 2, 2002 to April 25, 2004.

 Setting

-The series takes place in Fairy Tale Land, when a fairy tale is messed up, the cops, Johnny Legend Fantasy and Christine Anderson come to fix it.
+The series takes place in Fairy Tale Land, when a fairy tale is messed up, the cops, Johnny Legend and Christine Anderson come to fix it.